About Bars & Nightlife in Mallorca

 Beach Resorts - Summertime fun

-The ports are also quite lively in the summer months and tend to attract the more well-heeled individuals looking to splash some cash.
-Here you’ll find there are just enough late-night bars with the odd dance floor to keep these visitors of all ages entertained.
+The ports are quite lively in the summer months and tend to attract the affluent jet-setter type looking to splash some cash.
+Here you’ll find there are just enough late-night bars with the odd dancefloor to keep visitors of all ages entertained.

 Sunset & early evening